About the staff

 You can contact Bern at email@example.com

-Maddy Fogelman is an arts producer, marketer and workshop facilitator who has held a variety of roles across the public, private and third sectors, promoting cultural literacy and engagement, often among with families and young people.
-She has a strong background in books and literature, having worked in independent bookshops for 13 years and later as an events producer for libraries.
+Maddy Fogelman is an arts producer, marketer and workshop facilitator who has held a variety of roles across the public, private and third sectors, promoting cultural literacy and engagement, often working with families and young people.
+She has a strong background in books and literature, having worked in independent bookshops for 13 years and later as an events producer for libraries and arts teams.

 What I do:

-As Administrator I'm responsible for ensuring our staff, suppliers and artists get paid promptly and that our office stays organised and efficient.
-If you have a query regarding a payment or invoice from us just get in touch and I'll be happy to help.
+As Office and Publications Manager I'm responsible for ensuring our staff, suppliers and artists get paid promptly and that our office stays organised and efficient, as well as managing our book sales to both individual customers and bookshops.
+If you have a query regarding a payment, invoice or book order just get in touch and I'll be happy to help.

 You can contact Maddy at firstname.lastname@example.org.